partial rent payment

 Deni and I talk about it all the time: your tenants will try to push your boundaries.
 It’s simply human nature.

-It’s up to you to draw and defend the boundaries written out in your lease agreement.
+It’s up to you to draw and defend the boundaries in your lease agreement.
 The rent is due in full on the first of the month.
 Period.
-If the tenant fails to pay it in full by the end of the grace period, they receive an eviction notice letter and they owe a late fee.
+If the tenant fails to pay it in full by the end of the grace period, they receive an eviction notice letter and owe a late fee.

 That gives you complete control over accepting or declining payments.
 It’s far harder when you receive a money order in the mail.